GuidesAgent Guide

 Build a simple spreadsheet that you update monthly.
 After 6 months, you will have enough data to optimize your spending.
 You might discover that Google Ads leads cost 3 times more but convert at 4 times the rate, making them cheaper per listing even though the cost per lead is higher.
 That insight only comes from tracking.

 This is the most expensive mistake agents make.
-Your homepage has navigation links, blog posts, about sections, IDX search, contact forms, social media buttons — a dozen different actions competing for the visitor's attention.
+Your homepage has navigation links, blog posts, about sections, IDX search, contact forms, social media buttons.
+That is a dozen different actions competing for the visitor's attention.
 A landing page has one action: fill out the form.
 Companies with 10–15 landing pages see 55% more leads than those with fewer than 10 pages.
 Every ad campaign should point to a dedicated landing page, not your homepage.

 The fix takes 30 minutes: build a single landing page on any platform (even a free one), remove all navigation, and point your ads there.
 You will see an immediate lift in conversion.